juev/awesome-stars/README.md

 ## Go

+- [structslop](https://github.com/orijtech/structslop) - structslop is a static analyzer for Go that recommends struct field rearrangements to provide for maximum space/allocation efficiency.
 - [hostctl](https://github.com/guumaster/hostctl) - Your dev tool to manage /etc/hosts like a pro!
 - [dex](https://github.com/dexidp/dex) - OpenID Connect Identity (OIDC) and OAuth 2.0 Provider with Pluggable Connectors
 - [oneinfra](https://github.com/oneinfra/oneinfra) - Kubernetes as a Service